 - RB has a broader relationship - RN has a narrower relationship - RO has relationship other than synonymous, narrower, or broader - RL the relationship is similar or "alike". the two concepts are similar or "alike".
-In the current edition of the Metathesaurus, most relationships with this attribute are mappings provided by a source, named in SAB and SL; hence concepts linked by this relationship may be synonymous, i.e. self-referential: CUI1 = CUI2.
-In previous releases, some MeSH Supplementary Concept relationships were represented in this way. - RQ related and possibly synonymous. - SY source asserted synonymy. - PAR has parent relationship in a Metathesaurus source vocabulary - CHD has child relationship in a Metathesaurus source vocabulary - SIB has sibling relationship in a Metathesaurus source vocabulary. - AQ is an allowed qualifier for the first concept in a Metathesaurus source vocabulary. - QB can be qualified by.
+In the current edition of the Metathesaurus, most relationships with this attribute are mappings provided by a source. - RQ source asserted relatedness and possibly synonymous. - SY source asserted synonymy. - PAR has parent relationship in a Metathesaurus source vocabulary - CHD has child relationship in a Metathesaurus source vocabulary - SIB has sibling relationship in a Metathesaurus source vocabulary. - AQ is an allowed qualifier for the first concept in a Metathesaurus source vocabulary. - QB can be qualified by.